 Canadian Comfort Food Goes Luxury

 It’s rare that a restaurant can accommodate hikers, businessmen, and couples on a date all at the same time, but downtown Banff’s Bison manages to do just that.
 Its comfortable dining room with a large open kitchen looks out over a quiet side street in Banff, mountains soaring overhead.
-Everything is locally sourced from Alberta and British Columbia and the menu reflects the diversity of Canadian food.
-Butter buns come straight from the oven to the table, served in a mini loaf pan.
-The generously sized beetroot salad and peach salad are both earthy and perfectly dressed with a simple dressing that lets the ingredients shine.
-Bison ravioli and scallops make an innovative surf and turf appetizer: the game-y texture of the bison pairing well with the perfectly cooked scallops.
-Bison —not surprisingly, given the restaurant’s name — shines in the main course.
+Everything is locally sourced from Alberta and British Columbia, and the menu reflects the diversity of Canadian food.
+Butter buns come straight from the oven to the table, served in a mini pan.
+The generously sized beet salad and peach salad arrive perfectly dressed with simple dressings that let the ingredients shine.
+The bison ravioli and scallops made for an innovative surf-and-turf appetizer, the gamy texture of the bison pairing well with the flawlessly cooked scallops.
+Bison shines in the main courses—not surprisingly, given the restaurant’s name.
 Bison short ribs, an entrée that has been on the menu since the restaurant opened, fall off the bone into the cast iron skillet they’re served in.
-A bison ribeye comes with a pot of scalloped potatoes which rivaled those on my grandmother’s holiday dinner table.
+A bison rib eye came with a pot of scalloped potatoes which rivaled those on my grandmother’s holiday dinner table.
 If you still have room for dessert at the end, the slice of birthday cake that is sometimes on the menu will make the evening feel like a celebration.
 The wine list is full of bottles from the Okanagan Valley and everything is served with a smile to make a just about ideal evening.
 [Travel courtesy of Travel Alberta]